Stay at home, stay safe, stay in touch-

-This action is typical of what you can expect from Marish Academy Trust.
-We are two truly inclusive primary schools in Slough whose aspirations for our children, include them making a positive difference to others as well the usual things such as the best possible outcomes and life chances.
+This consultation is typical of what you can expect from Marish Academy Trust.
+We are two truly inclusive primary schools in Slough whose aspirations for our children, include them making a positive difference to others, as well the usual things such as the best possible outcomes and life chances.

-In 2018 both Marish and Willow are in the top five of the league tables in Slough for attainment at KS2, because attainment is well above average nationally and for Slough.
-This is even more impressive, given that Marish was top of the league tables, for overall primary school progress performance at KS2 in Slough and in the top 2% of schools nationally in 2017
+In 2019 both Marish and Willow were in the top five of the league tables in Slough for attainment at KS2, because attainment is well above average nationally and for Slough.
+Over the past three years, both schools have been at the top of the table, for overall primary school progress performance at KS2 in Slough and in the top 3% of schools nationally at Marish in 2017 and at Willow in 2019.

-- Marish Academy Trust’s best practice contribution is now published in the Parliamentary review 2018 p45 onwards.
-(See link below)
+- Marish Academy Trust’s best practice contributions are now published in the Parliamentary review 2018 p45 onwards and the Parliamentary review 2019, p57. onwards (See links below)

 Marish Academy Trust’s commitment to improve even further is enshrined in our revised Trust wide logo and motto ‘Strive for the heights’ shown above.